-20 apartments for rent in Glen Alps, Anchorage, AK
+20 apartments for rent near Glen Alps, Anchorage, AK

 Glen Alps is a neighborhood located within the city of Anchorage, Alaska.
 Glen Alps is also the name of a hiking trail leading to Flattop Mountain in the Chugach State Park.
 It is a local ritual to hike the mountain, which really has a flat top, on the Saturday closest to the summer solstice and camp out.
 This is the time of year the sun shines all but a few hours each night.